 GDP Annual Growth Rate in Qatar averaged 5.36 percent from 2009 until 2020, reaching an all time high of 32.90 percent in the first quarter of 2010 and a record low of -15.30 percent in the second quarter of 2009.
 This page provides the latest reported value for - Qatar GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Qatar GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2020.

-GDP Annual Growth Rate in Qatar is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Qatar to stand at 2.80 in 12 months time.
-In the long-term, the Qatar GDP Annual Growth Rate is projected to trend around 3.10 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Qatar is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Qatar to stand at 5.50 in 12 months time.
+In the long-term, the Qatar GDP Annual Growth Rate is projected to trend around 4.00 percent in 2021 and 2.50 percent in 2022, according to our econometric models.